portlandcodeschool/jsi/syllabus.md

 # How to succeed at this class

 Our ultimate goal is to be able to give a shining recommendation about you to any and all possible employers.
-Over the years, Andrew has worked with and hired many software engineers at both a junior and senior level.
+Over the years, Erin has worked with and hired many software engineers at both a junior and senior level.
 Our goal for you is that we would want to hire you ourselves.

 Along the way, we will be asking ourselves the same questions about you that all hiring managers will be asking about you: